adadi/test01/README.md

-[ARO] Access PREPROD – Add/Modify User Access for AROGEST
+[ARO] Access PREPROD – Update Access for AROGEST

 ASIWANTSOTHAT

 As an AROGEST user,
-I want to add, modify, and execute access for folders X1 and X2 in the PREPROD environment, So that I can efficiently manage and process files related to these folders without manual intervention.
+I want to update, add, modify, execute, and upload files for folders X1 and X2 in the PREPROD environment, So that I can efficiently manage and process files related to these folders without manual intervention.

 ⸻

 Description

-Data access for AROGEST users in PREPROD must be updated to include permissions for folders X1 and X2.
+Access for AROGEST users in PREPROD must be updated to include add, modify, execute, and upload permissions for folders X1 and X2.
+This will allow users to handle files without manual interventions and ensure seamless operations.
-This includes adding user access, modifying existing permissions, and allowing execution of necessary processes.

-Additionally, we need to ensure that users can upload files to the specified paths without encountering permission errors.

-Required Actions:
+Request Actions:
-	•	Grant AROGEST users access to X1 and X2 folders in PREPROD.
+	•	Update user access to allow add, modify, execute, and upload actions for X1 and X2 in PREPROD.
-	•	Enable modification and execution rights for the specified access.
-	•	Automate the process to avoid manual adjustments.
-	•	Ensure that users can successfully upload files to designated paths.
+	•	Ensure that file uploads to designated paths work without permission errors.
+	•	Automate access management to reduce manual configurations.
+	•	Log and monitor all access changes to maintain security and compliance.

 ⸻

 Design

-The system should be configured to allow AROGEST users to:
+The system should be configured so that AROGEST users can:
-	•	Access X1 and X2 folders in PREPROD.
+	•	Add, modify, execute, and upload files within X1 and X2 folders in PREPROD.
-	•	Modify and execute files within these folders.
-	•	Upload files without authorization issues.
+	•	Access these folders without restrictions.
+	•	Ensure all operations are correctly logged and monitored.

 ⸻

 Acceptance Criteria / BDD

-Scenario 1: Access Verification
+Scenario: User Access & File Management
 	•	Given: User access is configured in PREPROD.
-	•	When: An AROGEST user attempts to access X1 and X2 folders.
+	•	When: An AROGEST user attempts to add, modify, execute, or upload files within X1 and X2.
-	•	Then: The user should be able to add, modify, and execute files in these folders.
+	•	Then: The user should be able to perform these actions without any restrictions.

-Scenario 2: File Upload Verification
-	•	Given: The user has access rights to X1 and X2 folders.
-	•	When: They attempt to upload the file XX.XX to the path XXX.
-	•	Then: The file should be successfully uploaded without any authorization errors.

 ⸻

-This document outlines the required updates and expectations for ensuring AROGEST users can efficiently access and manage files in the PREPROD environment.
-Let me know if you need any refinements!
+This document defines the necessary updates to ensure AROGEST users have full access to manage files in PREPROD efficiently.
+Let me know if you need any modifications!